Lice, Turkey: 20th century

 The Lice massacre, during which the Turkish army demolished large parts of the town in reprisal of the death of an Jandarma officer, took place from October 20–23, 1993.
+Before the events of the massacre, tensions between the PKK and the Turkish armed forces were high, with several damages to infrastructure taking place from both sides.
+Human Rights Watch stated that the massacre was one of the worst human rights violations by the Turkish army in the history of the Kurdish-Turkish conflict.